How to Redact Sensitive Payment Data in PDFs for PCI Compliance

 PCI DSS is intended to secure cardholder information, including the Primary Account Number (PAN), expiry date, and security codes.
 All these are defined as sensitive authentication data and should never be stored in a manner that is accessible to unauthorized parties.

 Reports such as sales reports or receipts that are scanned usually include this information.
 If such PDFs are distributed to auditors, vendors, or internal staff without deleting cardholder information, then the organization will be non-compliant with PCI DSS.
-In addition to the risk of non-compliance, the disclosure of payment details can be used to commit fraud and identity theft, and diligent redaction is therefore not only a legal requirement, it is a moral one as well.
+In addition to the risk of non-compliance, the disclosure of payment details can be used to commit fraud and identity theft, and inadequate redaction creates direct exposure to fraud – making compliant document handling a practical business priority, not just a regulatory obligation.

 Typical Redaction Errors